hoangduytran/blender-manual/manual/addons/rigging/rigify/metarigs.rst

    .. figure:: /images/addons_rigging_rigify_metarigs_built-samples.png

-      Human meta-rig split by samples.
+      Cat meta-rig built by samples.

 All the mechanics, deformation bones and widget are created on a single click The meta-rig contains more information than the visualized bones.